apigeek/architect/README.md

 	$ apigeek

-However, It won't do much else until we provide some feature scenarios.
+However, it won't do much else until we provide some feature scenarios.

-By default, ApiGeek:Architect looks for ".feature" files recursively, starting in the current directory.
+By default, ApiGeek:Architect looks for ".feature" files recursively, by default they're stored in the "./features/" directory.

-I want to create my first feature
+I want to create my first Feature
 =================================

 1) To quickly create a few examples in the ./features folder, type: